albar965/littlenavmap-manual/src/en/UPDATE.rst

 ''''''''''''''''''''''''''''''

 Copy the contents of the window as formatted text into the clipboard for later reading.
-This allows to paste the release notes into LibreOffice Writer or MS Word.
+This allows to paste the release notes into *LibreOffice Writer* or *MS Word*.

 Ignore this Update
 ''''''''''''''''''''''''''''''